 As much as I have become enamored with this microphone, the QuadCast S has one glaring issue that might be a big deal to you.
 HyperX's software to control the microphone called Ngenuity is not available on Mac.
 This means that you can't customize the RGB lighting when using the QuadCast S with your Mac, so you're stuck with the rotating rainbow pattern.

 Without Ngenuity, you also can't fool around with the microphone effects HyperX offers through its software.
-This is less of a big deal since if you're using this mic for work that needs post-production, you likely would be using other software anyway, but it's worth noting that the QuadCast S does have some on a Mac limited functionality.
+This is less of a big deal since if you're using this mic for work that needs post-production, you likely would be using other software anyway, but it's worth noting that the QuadCast S does have limited functionality on Mac.

 HyperX QuadCast S: Competition